 The lab is headed by Camilla Whittington.
 Members of our lab are researching a range of questions centred around viviparity (live birth), complex trait evolution, reproductive physiology, genomics, and conservation biology.

 We are a friendly, supportive, and hardworking lab.
-We encourage lab members to get involved in our collaborative research projects with scientists from across Australia, Europe, South America, and the USA.
+We encourage lab members to get involved in our collaborative research projects with scientists from across Australia, Europe, New Zealand, and the USA.
 We also encourage active involvement in lab and departmental activities, and attendance at national and international conferences.

 If you're interested in research collaborations, joining the lab as a student or postdoc, please email Camilla.
 If you'd like to get involved in our research as a volunteer, please see our information page.